RYGhub/royalnet/README.md

-# royalbot
+# royalbot-2
-A Telegram bot for the Royal Games community.
+The secondo Telegram bot of the Royal Games community.

 ## Features
 * Fun messages for the chat!